 - Well-stocked rest stops for recharging and refueling

-- Friendly course support that includes maps, a signed route, support vehicles, mechanical and medical assistance, if needed
+- Friendly course support that includes maps, a signed route, support vehicles, and mechanical and medical assistance, if needed

 - Luggage transport